By Jim Ferri

 TripAdvisor may rank Oslo as expensive (other cost-of-living rankings place it far down the list) but its rankings are based on staying at a four-star luxury hotel and a dinner for two at a five-star luxury hotel restaurant.
 Obviously, there are many other hotel and restaurant options one can find for considerably less.

 While TA’s dinner bill came to almost $290, I had a good pasta dinner with a glass of wine for less than $38.
 And all over the city I found sandwiches for lunch for less than $10.
 Obviously, it’s well worthwhile looking past the numbers on any survey you see.
 Websites will also show numerous hotel deals outside of the high season.

 If you want to keep costs down one of the greatest deals you’ll find is the Oslo Pass.
-For seniors (67+) the cost is about $20 for 24 hours, $23 for 48 hours and $30 the 72 hours, all less than half the price of the standard adult cost.
+For seniors (67+) the cost is about $20 for 24 hours, $23 for 48 hours and $30 for 72 hours, all less than half the price of the standard adult cost.

 It provides free entrance to more than three dozens museums and galleries including the Nobel Peace Center, unlimited free travel by public transportation in a large area of Oslo, some free guided walking tours, discounts at several restaurants, etc. You’ll find all the specifics on the VisitOslo website.